I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/gpioclx/nf-gpioclx-gpio_clx_registerclient.md

 ### -param RegistryPath [in]

-A pointer to a <a href="kernel.unicode_string">UNICODE_STRING</a> structure that contains the path name of the registry key for the  GPIO controller driver.
+A pointer to a <a href="..\wudfwdm\ns-wudfwdm-_unicode_string.md">UNICODE_STRING</a> structure that contains the path name of the registry key for the  GPIO controller driver.
 This parameter should be the registry path name that was passed to the driver's <a href="..\wdm\nc-wdm-driver_initialize.md">DriverEntry</a> routine.
-For more information about driver registry keys, see <a href="devinst.overview_of_registry_trees_and_keys">Registry Trees for Devices and Drivers</a>.
+For more information about driver registry keys, see <a href="https://msdn.microsoft.com/74dc1889-26a9-47ba-8c8d-3cd6ed95cb68">Registry Trees for Devices and Drivers</a>.

 ## -returns